eclipsesource/J2V8/BUILDING.md

 ---
 ## JNI

-The previously generated Makefiles / IDE project files are used to compile and link the J2V8 C++ source code, which provides the JNI bridge to interop between the Java code and the C++ code of Node.js / V8.
+Compile and link the J2V8 C++ shared libraries (.so/.dylib/.dll), which provide the JNI bridge to interop with the C++ code of Node.js / V8.

 __Inputs__:
 - CMake generated Makefiles / IDE Project-files